-Contaminants in groundwater can harm valuable drinking water and irrigation supplies, and can damage aquatic environments in areas where contaminated groundwater discharges to surface water, but EOSi’s MicroC® products can be used to support biological treatment of groundwater contaminated with nitrogen, perchlorate, and selenium.
+Contaminants in groundwater can harm valuable drinking water and irrigation supplies and can damage aquatic environments in areas where contaminated groundwater discharges to surface water, but EOSi’s MicroC® premium carbon sources can be used to support biological treatment of groundwater contaminated with nitrogen, perchlorate, and selenium.

 Biological treatment is often a more cost-effective way to remove contaminants from groundwater than physical or chemical treatment, with the added benefit of converting the contaminants into harmless compounds.
 In contrast, groundwater contamination is often remediated and/or hydraulically contained using an ex-situ “pump-and-treat” approach, in which the groundwater is pumped from wells, treated to remove the contaminants, and either reinjected into the aquifer or discharged to the surface.